-(2) The DEQ Source Sampling Manual refers to the March 2015 edition.
+(2) The DEQ Source Sampling Manual refers to the July 2018 edition.

 (3) The DEQ Continuous Monitoring Manual refers to the March 2015 edition.

+(4) The Cleaner Air Oregon Monitoring Plan Template refers to the July 2018 edition.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040 with the exception of all references to air toxics and OAR 340 division 245.

 [ED.
 NOTE: Manuals referenced are not included in rule text.
 Click here for PDF copy of manuals.]